Auntie Diaries: Composition and lyrics

-Musically, "Auntie Diaries" is sonically apathetic.
 Narration from German spiritual teacher Eckhart Tolle is sampled at the beginning of the song, followed by Lamar's verses.

 The song is a reflection upon Lamar's acceptance of gender transitions within his family; the first verse of the song begins, "My auntie is a man now".
 Lamar's uncle and cousin are both transgender.
 "Auntie Diaries" continues the confessional motif of Mr. Morale & the Big Steppers.
-In the song, Lamar repeatedly uses the word faggot, a slur for gay men, misgenders his family's pronouns, and deadnames his family and Olympic gold medalist Caitlyn Jenner.
-Lamar justifies his use of the slur in the song by stating that he "ain't know no better", while chastising those who are aware.
-The song culminates in Lamar confronting a minister, questioning the loving thy neighbor in regards to Christianity and homosexuality, stating, "The laws of the land or the heart, what's greater?"
+In the song, from the perspective of his younger self, Lamar repeatedly uses the word faggot, misgenders his relative's pronouns, and deadnames his family and Olympic gold medalist Caitlyn Jenner.
+The song culminates in Lamar as an adult confronting a minister, questioning the loving thy neighbor in regards to Christianity and homosexuality, stating, "The laws of the land or the heart, what's greater?"

+Critical reception

+The song was met with mixed reviews from critics.
+Variety reviewed the song positively, noting, "While the song itself commits some language missteps, such as deadnaming and misgendering, it can be argued that the self-reflection, growth and learning shown through Lamar's lyrics are a positive step for a leader in the hip hop community."
+Vox said the subject matter "should have been handled with more care.
+True allyship requires nuance, and with more actionable methods, his intentions would be clearer-cut.
+Perhaps a feature from a queer rapper who could directly speak to the experience of receiving such hate from family would've helped the case here."
+Similarly, writing for Pitchfork, Stephen Kearse was critical of the song, saying: "In trying to impart a lesson about how [Lamar] learned then unlearned to say the f-slur, he makes himself the main character in his queer relatives' stories and he uses the slur wantonly...Kendrick has never been a perfect character actor, but in the past he at least imbued roles with some mark of individuality.
+Compared to Jay-Z's 'Smile,' which manages to tell the story of Hov's mom coming out of the closet and mixes flexes and intimacy, 'Auntie Diaries' lacks depth."